s13n/AES42HAT/fw/Readme.md

 Pulling the pin high, or leaving it getting pulled up by a resistor, results in the user program to be invoked, which is the normal operating case.
-Pulling it low upon reset invokes the ISP handler that sets up UART0 on `PIO0_24` and `PIO0_25` for receiving commands from the host computer, using a protocol described in the user manual of the LPC865.
+Pulling it low upon reset invokes the ISP handler that sets up UART0 on `PIO0_24` and `PIO0_25` for receiving commands from the host computer, using the UART ISP protocol described in the user manual of the LPC865.

 Of course, this requires external control of the reset pin `PIO0_5`.
 This fixes the function of the four pins mentioned.